Berlin police officer accused of leaking information to AfD after Christmas market attack | DW | 05.06.2020

 A police officer allegedly leaked information about the Berlin Christmas Market attack to friends in the far-right AfD.
-One of the recipients is a suspect in rightwing attacks in Germany's capital.
+One of the recipients is a suspect in right-wing attacks in the German capital.

 German prosecutors are investigating a police officer for allegedly distributing internal police information on the 2016 Berlin terror attack to friends in the far-right Alternative for Germany (AfD) party, public broadcasters reported Friday.